top of page

 Natural Grass Management

 Natural grass eliminates many of the health concerns found in artificial turf.
-By using organic maintenance practices, communities can also eliminate the use of toxic insecticides, herbicides and fungicides.
+By using organic maintenance practices, communities can also eliminate the use of toxic insecticides, herbicides and fungicides (pesticides).

 The challenge facing municipal turf managers and school facilities directors today is how to grow strong, resilient turf grass naturally without chemical pesticides or synthetic fertilizers, given the demands of busy sports schedules and budgetary constraints.
-It is a challenge, but there are solutions.
+It can seem overwhelming, but there are simple and effective solutions.

 Different communities have different approaches to what their fields need.
 Springfield, Marblehead, and Martha’s Vineyard in Massachusetts do not rest their fields and do not restrict play during particular seasons or rotate fields.
-When drainage is designed appropriately and soil is properly aerated and maintained, the soil is able to hold more rainwater, reducing puddling after rain.
+When drainage is designed appropriately and functioning properly, and a field is regularly aerated and adequately fertilized, the soil is able to hold more water, while reducing puddling after rain and the need for irrigation.

 bottom of page